ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 {:note: .note}

-# Restricting network access using the Enterprise plan
+# Restricting network access
 {: #restrict_access}

 By default, {{site.data.keyword.messagehub}} instances are configured to use the {{site.data.keyword.Bluemix_short}} public network, so they are accessible over the public Internet.
+{: #shortdesc}

+If required, you can use network type or context-based restrictions to restrict the network connectivity as follows:

+## Network type (Enterprise instances only)
+{: #network_type}

-If your workload is running entirely within the {{site.data.keyword.Bluemix_short}}, and public access to the service is not required, {{site.data.keyword.messagehub}} instances can instead be configured to only be accessible over the {{site.data.keyword.Bluemix_short}} private network.
+{{site.data.keyword.Bluemix_notm}} offers both private and public networking.
+If your workload is running entirely within the {{site.data.keyword.Bluemix_notm}}, and public access to the service is not required, {{site.data.keyword.messagehub}} instances can instead be configured to only be accessible over the {{site.data.keyword.Bluemix_notm}} private network.
 This offers increased isolation and does not incur the egress bandwidth charges associated with public traffic.
-If required, further isolation is also possible by specifying an allowlist of the IP addresses (source IPs) from which private traffic will be accepted, for instance, the IPs of the VSIs or VPCs within the {{site.data.keyword.Bluemix_short}} where your workload is running.

-Instances can also be configured to be accessible over both the {{site.data.keyword.Bluemix_short}} public and private networks, where your workload can use the most appropriate interface for its location.
+Instances can also be configured to be accessible over both the {{site.data.keyword.Bluemix_notm}} public and private networks, where your workload can use the most appropriate interface for its location.
+You can find further information about private networking at [Virtual routing and forwarding on IBM Cloud](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud){: external}.

-Further information about IBM Cloud private networking setup can be found here: [Cloud Service Endpoints (CSE)](https://cloud.ibm.com/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud){: external}.
+## Context-based restrictions (CBR)
+{: #cbr}

+You can define access rules that limit the network locations where connections are accepted from.
+For example, network type, IP ranges, VPC or other services.
+For more information, see: [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis){: external}.

+Auditing events for context-based restrictions are published under context-based restrictions {{site.data.keyword.at_full_notm}} events [Context-based restrictions rules events](/docs/activity-tracker?topic=activity-tracker-events_context_based#restriction_rules_events){: external}.

+## Configuring the network type (Enterprise instances only)

+Enterprise service instances can be configured to be available on the IBM Cloud private, public or private and public networks.
+This section describes how to select and update the required networking type.
+Public networking is selected by default.

 ## Prerequisites
 {: #prereqs_restrict_access}